Bree Van de Kamp: Season 7

 Bree confesses to covering up the demise of Carlos' mother.
 Gabrielle chooses not to tell her husband.
-After discovering her ex-husband has a new girlfriend only a week after they separated, Bree decides to redecorate the ground floor of her house, hiring Keith Watson (Brian Austin Green), to help but finds herself attracted to him.
+After discovering her ex-husband has a new girlfriend only a week after they separated, Bree decides to redecorate the ground floor of her house, hiring Keith Watson (Brian Austin Green) to help, but finds herself attracted to him.
 While looking at him from her car, she does not see Juanita Solis (Madison De La Garza) behind her before reversing, leading to Juanita being admitted to the hospital.
-Upon finding out that Keith has a girlfriend, she agreed to go out clubbing with Renee Perry.
+Upon finding out that Keith has a girlfriend, she agrees to go out clubbing with Renee Perry.
 She finds out that Keith broke up with his girlfriend, but he is instead going home with Renee.
 Bree sabotages their night and eventually asks Keith on a date.
 This begins Bree and Renee's fight over Keith.

-Later Bree only mentions to Keith's father Richard that she's finally a divorcee.
+Later, Bree only mentions to Keith's father Richard that she's finally a divorcee.
 Learning this, Richard, who has been having feelings for Bree, tries to make a move to destroy Bree's and Keith's relationship so that he can have Bree instead.
 Keith attempts to propose to Bree and after the second failed attempt, Keith begins to question his relationship with Bree.
 Richard manipulates Keith's mind by warning him that Bree might be using him as a diversion from her actual feelings after her divorce from Orson.
 As a result, Keith begins to avoid Bree.
 Richard then abruptly kisses Bree, and after he leaves, Bree tells Keith everything about his father's attempts to tear them apart.
-Later, Keith confronts Richard about this and has a fistfight with him but when rioters, who are opposing Paul Young's plan to open a halfway house for ex-convicts on Wisteria Lane, see the two fight, they mistaken Keith for an ex-convict due to his tattoos and ex-convict-like clothing and begin to attack him.
+Later, Keith confronts Richard about this and has a fistfight with him but when rioters, who are opposing Paul Young's plan to open a halfway house for ex-convicts on Wisteria Lane, see the two fight, they mistake Keith for an ex-convict due to his tattoos and ex-convict-like clothing and begin to attack him.
 Bree breaks up the fight by firing a gun into the air.
-This triggers fear and panic among the rioters and supporters for the halfway house alike, thinking this is an assassination attempt, culminating in a riot that spirals out of control.
+This triggers fear and panic among the rioters and supporters for the halfway house alike, thinking this is an assassination attempt, culminating in a human stampede that spirals out of control.